nbreznau/Replication-Brooks-Manza/README.md

 ## Secondary Observer Effects

-Users may also access the code to replicate a related paper ["Secondary Observer Effects"](https://doi.org/10.1080/13645579.2014.1001221), providing a finding related to 'researcher degrees of freedom' based on two reproductions of the original Brooks and Manza macro-data by myself and Lane Kenworthy (this is forthcoming as a separate Repository).
+Users may also access the code to replicate a related paper ["Secondary Observer Effects"](https://doi.org/10.1080/13645579.2014.1001221), providing a finding related to 'researcher degrees of freedom' based on two reproductions of the original Brooks and Manza macro-data by myself and Lane Kenworthy (this is forthcoming as a separate Repository but available here for now [https://osf.io/b3agu/](https://osf.io/b3agu/)).

 ## Soc Job Rumors